Bindambc/whatsapp-business-java-api/README.md

 - manage your WhatsApp Business Account assets, such as message templates and phone numbers;
 - send messages to your contacts, such as simple text messages, messages with buttons...

+:warning: This project is still under construction.
+Contributions are welcome.

 ---

 ## :hammer_and_wrench: Installation